 Micro-Audiences: These are smaller audiences (<500), consist of influencers and are built for the purpose of real-time content marketing or organic influencer engagement.
-The audience size is large enough to extract directional insights to inform content yet small enough to use for the creation of highly-targeted creative assets.
+The audience size is large enough to extract directional insights to inform content yet small enough to use for the creation of highly-targeted creative assets and organic engagement.